 Courtesy Vehicle Inspection

-An oil change at Hoover Street Auto Repair also ensures the safety and top operating condition of your vehicle.
-We include a free courtesy vehicle inspection with most oil change services that gives you a clear indication of your vehicle's state of health.
+An oil change at Hoover Street Auto Repair also ensures your vehicle's safety and optimal operating condition.
+We include a free courtesy vehicle inspection with most oil change services, giving you a clear indication of your vehicle's health.

 Hoover Street Auto Repair